lgblgblgb/xemu/README.md

 * DMAgic COPY/FILL should work, MIX/SWAP is only guessing.
 Modulo is not supported (and not so much information is available how it should work anyway, as with case of MIX).
-However DMA works with stopping the CPU, so it's not quite the same as with a real hardware, I guess ...

-* 128K ROM / 128K RAM, no RAM expansion
+* 128K ROM / 128K RAM.
+Optionally (enabled by default) 512K RAM emulated in
+  the upper region, hough not in a REC compatible way.
+This even can cause problems, I guess.

 * FDC emulation may be used to *read* D81 disk images, but still there are bugs!
   Currently, the FDC part is the most ugly in source.
 SWAP bit is not emulated,